 "Load Factor" shall mean the aggregate amount of Shaft Energy produced by the Compressor Motor during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded to the nearest 0.01.
 For the purposes of calculating this Load Factor, the Shaft Energy shall not exceed an average of 21,000 HP per hour of the actual HP-hours produced by the Compressor Motor during the applicable month.

-"Monthly Contract Quantity" shall mean 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy deliveryby ECS in accordance with Section 2.5 of this Agreement.
+"Monthly Contract Quantity" shall mean 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy delivery in accordance with Section 2.5 of this Agreement or any interruption of Shaft Energy due to ECS' nonperformance under this Agreement.

 "Operating Agreement" means that certain Operation and Maintenance Agreement, of even date herewith, between ECS and Customer, pursuant to which Customer agrees to operate and maintain the Compressor Motor and Interconnection Facilities on behalf of ECS.